Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Graph Construction

 \textbf{Causality graphs construction}.
 To better represent the causality relationship, we construct two graphs: an effect graph ($\mathcal{G}^e$) and a cause graph ($\mathcal{G}^{c})$ on the basis of the session graph.
 Specifically, in \emph{effect graph}, we want to learn representation of an item where the item is playing the \emph{effect} role in the directed cause-effect relationship between two items.
 Consequently, each item representation is expected to integrate the information of the adjacent cause items by information propagation via GNN.
 In contrast, the \emph{cause graph} is to capture the item information where the item is playing the \emph{cause} role in the directed relationship.
 We clarify the following two issues: (1) the node and edge sets of the effect graph are initially the same as those of session graph, mainly because the session graph models the temporally directed relationship between items, basically indicating all the possible causality relationship from sessions.
 However, as $\mathcal{G}^s$ may involve false causality relationship (elaborated later), we will eliminate its impact by justifying the corresponding weight of each edge; (2) the cause graph is quite similar to the effect graph, except that the direction of each edge is opposite to that of effect graph, considering that in cause graph, we want to explore the part of item information leading to the purchase of other items.

 Towards the first issue, we elaborate \emph{how to get rid of the impact of false causality relationship}.
-Let us first view an example.
+We mainly adopt the idea of bias of confounders in causal inference \cite{keith2020text}, where confounders denote variables that influence both independent variables and the dependent variable.
+In causal inference, estimating the effect of an independent variable on the dependent variable without accounting for confounders could result in strongly biased estimates and thus invalid causal conclusions.
+Therefore, we adapt this idea into our scenario.
+Let us first view an example in session-based recommendation.
 There are three sessions: $S_1$ [``iPhone'', ``charging line'', ``charger'', ``phone shell''], $S_2$ [``iPhone'', ``charger'', ``charging line''], and $S_3$ [``iPhone'', ``charging line'', ``phone shell''].
 Based on the three sessions (training data), a phone shell will be recommended given session [``charging line'', ``charger''], which is quite odd since few users will purchase a phone shell if having previously bought a charging line and charger.
 By examining the data, intuitively, we see that ``owing an iPhone'' is a \emph{common cause} to also purchase a charging line, charger and phone shell.
 In this case, such odd recommendation is probably induced by the false causality relationship led by the common cause (i.e., ``iPhone'') in training data.
 That is, purchasing ``iPhone'' leads to the purchase of ``charger'' and ``phone shell'', instead of purchasing ``charger'' causing the purchase of ``phone shell''.

 Therefore, to overcome this issue, we appropriately calculate the weight of each edge in $\mathcal{G}^e$ by taking the common cause of two items into consideration.
 Specifically, for each item pair $v_i$ and $v_j$, we firstly identify every common cause $v_k\in I^s_i\cap I^s_j$ ($I^s_*$ is the node set directed into node $v_*$ in $\mathcal{G}^s$).
 For example, in Figure \ref{fig:causalityGraph} (b), $v_1$ is the common cause to $v_2$ and $v_3$.
 Secondly, to identify the true causality strength of $v_i\to v_j$ in $\mathcal{G}^e$, we eliminate the impact of every common cause $v_k$ to calculate the weight of $E^e_{i,i}$, $w^e_{i,j}$: